EcoStruxure/OLGA/README.md

-# OLGA: an Ontology Library GenerAtor
+# OLGA: an Ontology SDK

 ## Welcome !
-OLGA is a generic tool aiming to accelerate the adoption of [Standard W3C Semantic technology](https://www.w3.org/standards/semanticweb/) among developers.
+OLGA (Ontology Library GenerAtor) is an Ontology SDK tool aiming to accelerate the adoption of [Standard W3C Semantic technology](https://www.w3.org/standards/semanticweb/) among developers.

 OLGA provides a better development experience by focusing on: